krzysztofj1234567890/computer-science-basics-tutorials/Databases/data_warehouse.md

 ##### Fact tables

-In the middle is a Fact table (a Fact is an event,transaction, or something that happens at a single moment in time).
+In the middle is a Fact table (a Fact is an event, transaction, or something that happens at a single moment in time).

 A Fact is something that happened.